-- Wireless – A specialisation in wireless networking technologies and how they relate to organisations.
+- Wireless – A specialization in wireless networking technologies and how they relate to organizations.

-- Voice – Similar to the routing and switching specialisation, but it has more interaction with employees as it’s focused on telephone technologies.
+- Voice – Similar to the routing and switching specialization, but it has more interaction with employees as it’s focused on telephone technologies.

-- Service Provider & Service Provider Operations – Both of these are new and quite similar, and they are related to the specific skills and operations of service provider organisations.
+- Service Provider & Service Provider Operations – Both of these are new and quite similar, and they are related to the specific skills and operations of service provider organizations.